KellerJordan/modded-nanogpt/README.md

 9. [8.2 minutes: Shortcuts & tweaks](https://x.com/kellerjordan0/status/1854296101303800108) (11/06/24) [[reproducible log](./records/110624_ShortcutsTweaks/dd7304a6-cc43-4d5e-adb8-c070111464a1.txt)]
 11. [7.8 minutes: Bfloat16 activations](https://x.com/kellerjordan0/status/1855267054774865980) (11/08/24) [[reproducible log](./records/110824_CastBf16/a833bed8-2fa8-4cfe-af05-58c1cc48bc30.txt)]
 12. [7.23 minutes: U-net & 2x lr](https://x.com/kellerjordan0/status/1856053121103093922) (11/10/24) [[reproducible log](./records/111024_UNetDoubleLr/c87bb826-797b-4f37-98c7-d3a5dad2de74.txt)]

+Please see the X threads for the contributors to each record.

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
 So it's no surprise that there is room to improve; as @karpathy has said, 'llm.c still has a lot of pending optimizations.'